 Walls were normally painted in a single colour and ceilings were divided into sections.
 Colours characterising the Georgian period included lavender, pink, pea green and light blue.
 Other characteristics included high ceilings and panelled doors.

 Early 19th-century architecture inspired by the buildings of the era is referred to as ‘Neo-Georgian architecture’.
-Prior to the Georgian era, Palladian architecture had been on the rise.
+Before the Georgian era, Palladian architecture had been on the rise.
 This movement was inspired by Venetian architect Andrea Palladio and briefly became popular amongst the British in the mid-17th century before the Civil War took place and the country entered a period of austerity.
 However, it once again became an architectural force across Europe in the early 18th century.

 Victorian

 The Victorian era consisted of various British architectural styles, including mediaeval and Renaissance.
-Tudor and mock Gothic building styles enjoyed a revival and the early part of the period involved highly-elaborate detailing.
+Tudor and mock Gothic building styles enjoyed a revival and the early part of the period involved highly elaborate detailing.
 Approaches to architecture became simpler towards the end of the era.

 The Industrial Revolution enabled architects to make use of glass and iron.
 Victorian roofs often had steep pitches, which made them ideal for loft conversions.
 The era is synonymous with terracotta tiles, bay sash windows, multi-coloured brickwork, sizeable mantelpieces for ornaments, white-painted woodwork and cast-iron gates.